 If only I’d known that this was around the corner.
 It’s at times like this that I wish I had the income protection I deserved.
 It certainly would have made the last year a bit more bearable.

 If there’s one thing I can take away from last year, it’s that I can prepare for the future.
 Hopefully not for another pandemic, but what would happen if I lost my job or I was too sick to work, what then?

-I wouldn’t be able to support my children, or pay the mortgage.
+I wouldn’t be able to support my children or pay the mortgage.
 What if I found myself as a single parent again?
-The rug would be pulled from under me again and everything would coming hurtling down.
-I mean do we really know what’s round the corner?
+The rug would be pulled from under me again and everything would come hurtling down.
+I mean do we really know what’s around the corner?

 Finding that safety net